ON THIS PAGE: You will learn about the different treatments doctors use for adults with AML. Use the menu to see other pages.

 Acute promyelocytic leukemia (APL) treatment

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.

 Getting care for symptoms and side effects

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the cancer treatment process.
-People often receive treatment for the leukemia at the same time that they receive treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+People often receive treatment for the leukemia at the same time that they receive treatment to ease side effects.
+In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+During and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 A remission is when the leukemia cannot be detected in the body, there are no symptoms, and a patient’s blood counts are normal.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.

 If the leukemia does return after the original treatment, it is called recurrent or relapsed leukemia.
-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the subtype has changed.
-After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above (such as chemotherapy, stem cell transplantation, and radiation therapy) but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent leukemia.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your doctor will talk about your treatment options.
+Often the treatment plan will include the treatments described above, such as chemotherapy, stem cell transplantation, targeted therapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent leukemia.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent leukemia often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

-If treatment fails
+If treatment doesn’t work

 Recovery from leukemia is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal leukemia.
+If the leukemia cannot be cured or controlled, the disease may be called advanced or terminal.

 After the death of a loved one, many people need support to help them cope with the loss.
-Learn more about grief and bereavement.
+Learn more about grief and loss.